Victoria King

 What does it mean to feel a sense of belonging, to be embodied and present in a specific place?
 Or to feel out of place, displaced, unconnected to ourselves and others?
 Can the woodlands, mountains, streams, rivers, seas, deserts, grasslands, towns, and cities of our childhood influence our sense of self and continue to resonate within us as adults?
 How important is nature when so many of us by necessity or choice live in cities?
 Does having a connection to the place we live really matter?

-My paintings, sculptures, photography, poetry, and essays reflect the power of place, displacement, and nature.
-In my writing, I reflect upon my art practice, my life and journeys across countries and cultures, and my work with Australian Aboriginal women artists at Utopia.
+My paintings, sculptures, ceramics, photography, poetry, and essays reflect the power of place, displacement, and nature.
+In my writing, I combine my research with reflections on my art practice, life and journeys across countries and cultures.
 My writing has been published in books and international journals, and my artwork has been chosen for nine book covers.
-I have shown my work in over fifty-five art exhibitions, including fourteen solo exhibitions.
-A curated, 25-year solo retrospective in 2005 was shown in two venues in Australia, and a 40-year solo retrospective of my artwork was held in England between November 2021 and March 2022.
+My artwork has been shown in over sixty art exhibitions, including fourteen solo exhibitions.
+A curated 25-year solo retrospective of my work was shown in two venues in Australia in 2005, and a 40-year solo museum retrospective of my artwork was held in England between November 2021 and March 2022.

-For more information about the size or price of the artworks on this website, please email: vkblackstone@gmail.com
+For more information about the size or price of a particular artwork, please email: vkblackstone@gmail.com